Xeno-Selfbot/Xeno/README.md

     }
 }
 ```

+You should enter in a password, just so then the account management commands will work

 You should choose a desired prefix for the commands so then the commands won't run if you sent `ping` for an example.
 [ NOTE: The prefix must not include any spaces or the commands will not register properly ]